lopes/anchor/content/installing-arch-linux/index.md

 ## Installer Setup
 Assuming you already have the official ISO, create a new VM in VirtualBox with the following characteristics --or very similar:

+System:
-- CPU: 2
+- CPU: 1
 - RAM: 4096 MB
+- Enable EFI

+Display:
+- Video memory: 128MB

+Storage:
 - Disk: 16 GB (dynamically allocated)
-- A single network card with default settings
 - ISO inserted in a virtual drive

-Turning the VM on should load the ISO and present the shell, which is the installation's start point.
+Turning the VM on should load the ISO and present the shell, which is the installation's start point --using the EFI mode, it took ~ 2' for the shell appearing.

 The first thing to do is to prepare this installation environment, assuring that the keyboard and connectivity are properly configured.

 ### Keyboard
 In my case, I use a US keyboard, but it is essential for me to use Latin characters, such as àêíöú --if this set of characters isn't necessary, this step is needless.
 The commands below helped me to find candidates to layout and apply the correct one: